 The Bottle House had two cask beers on; Larkin’s Traditional and Westerham Spirit of Kent.
 Unfortunately the latter beer was not up to scratch so the two of us who had ordered it swapped it for Larkin’s Trad.
 We decided to just have the one beer there, before walking down the hill to the Spotted Dog; Smart’s Hill’s other pub.
 It was here that Claire departed; leaving husband Jon to don his walking boots and accompany us on the rest of the walk.

 The Spotted Dog is a lovely old pub which I have written about several times before.
-It clings to the side of the hill over-looking the previous visit back in January, was crowded out with diners enjoying their Sunday lunch.
+It clings to the side of the hill over-looking the Medway Valley, in one of the most picturesque setting imaginable.
+It has been a pub for many years and has had its share of ups and downs.
+It is definitely on the up at present, and like on my previous visit, back in January was crowded with diners enjoying their Sunday lunch.

 We knew we would have to sit outside, and for that reason decided we would only stay for the one pint, but the sight and, as it subsequently proved, the quality of the Harvey’s XXXX Old Ale, was sufficient to persuade us other wise.
 It is unusual to see this excellent dark ale on sale so late in the season, and as it is a favourite beer of many of us, we needed little persuading to stay for a second pint.